-2. Michael Wilding, February 21st, 1952
+2. Michael Wilding, February 21, 1952

 After her short-lived marriage to Conrad Hilton, Liz married Michael Wilding in London.
 Wilding was 20 years her senior so naturally she chose a more demure, serious look in a modest flared suit with a white collar.
 The tea-length skirt was complemented by cuffed, three-quarter sleeves that gave the ensemble an air of casual sophistication.
 This wedding look was also designed by Helen Rose.
-She would remain married to Wilding until 1957, when she began a fling with film producer Michael Todd.
+Taylor completed the ensemble with a pearl necklace, small bouquet, and wove matching flowers through her hair.

-3. Michael Todd, February 2nd, 1957
+3. Michael Todd, February 2, 1957

 Taylor referred to film producer Michael Todd as one of the great loves of her life (alongside her jewelry and Richard Burton).
-The couple was married in Acapulco, Mexico, where Taylor wore a very dramatic hooded silk organza gown (that transitioned into an off-the-shoulder silhouette once the hood was removed), with her 29 carat diamond engagement ring.
+The couple was married in Acapulco, Mexico, where Taylor wore a very dramatic, pastel blue, hooded silk organza gown (that transitioned into an off-the-shoulder silhouette once the hood was removed), with her 29-carat diamond engagement ring.

 4. Eddie Fisher, May 12, 1959

-5. Richard Burton, March 15th 1964
+5. Richard Burton, March 15, 1964

-Cleopatra's costume designer, Irene Sharaff, crafted Taylor's now iconic canary yellow babydoll dress.
-She completed the look with hyacinths and lilies of the valley weaved into a dramatic braided updo and topped off the dress with a diamond and emerald Bulgari brooch.
+Cleopatra's costume designer, Irene Sharaff, crafted Taylor's now iconic marigold-hued chiffon babydoll dress.
+She completed the look with hyacinths and lilies of the valley weaved into a dramatic braided updo and topped off the knee-length dress with a diamond and emerald Bulgari brooch.
 "The only word Elizabeth knows in Italian is Bulgari," Burton once said of Taylor.
 He later followed up with a 69-carat Cartier ring.

 6. Richard Burton (AGAIN), October 10, 1975

-7. Senator John Warner, December 4th, 1976
+7. Senator John Warner, December 4, 1976

 After the many ups and downs of her Hollywood marriages, Taylor's seventh and most quiet wedding, found her hitched to Senator John Warner.
-The couple said their "I do"s in an intimate winter wedding ceremony on his farm in Virginia.
+The couple said their vows in an intimate winter wedding ceremony on his farm in Virginia.
 She wore a violet cashmere dress topped with a tweed and fur coat, and matching turban.

-8. Larry Fortensky, October 6th, 1991
+8. Larry Fortensky, October 6, 1991

 You know what they say, eighth time's the charm (nobody says that).
 For her last, and most over the top, turn as bride, Dame Liz Taylor would wed Larry Fortensky, whom she met at the Betty Ford Center, at the age of 59.
 The paparazzi-stalked (one even parachuted into the ultra-secure festivities) event took place at Michael Jackson's Neverland Ranch in Santa Ynez Valley, California.